When You’re Hurt on the Job, We Can Help

 Workers’ compensation is a no-fault system, meaning that an employee does not have to prove his employer was negligent in causing injury.
 All the employee needs to show is that the injury is work-related.
 When an employee has a claim against the employer, the employee’s sole remedy is for workers’ compensation benefits, with one exception — when the employer intentionally causes the injury.

-Because workers’ compensation laws are strict, you need an experienced attorney in that area to handle your case.
+Because workers’ compensation laws are strict, you need an experienced attorney in this area to handle your case.
 For example, in certain situations where an employee is injured at work, the employee might be able to file a separate personal injury action.
-For instance, a personal injury action might also be available where the employee is injured by a defective product or a contractor on the job-site.
+For instance, a personal injury action might also be available where the employee is injured by a defective product or a contractor on the job site.